 - 1. Give each youth a blank resource card.
 Ask them to write their name on it. - 2.
 Ask youth to choose 1 priority person, place or thing from the lists: - d.
-Youth can choose anything that has a tick ( $\sqrt{}$ ) next to it.
+Youth can choose anything that has a tick ( $\sqrt{}$ ) next to it. - e.

-- e.
 Once they have chosen, they cross it out on the list and write its name on their blank resource card. - f.
 If something is already crossed out they can't choose it. - 3.
 Youth draw what they chose on the front of the card.
 On the back, they should fill in the bubbles for the systems that it belongs to. - g.
-This step could be done at home if the youth bring the cards back.
+This step could be done at home if the youth bring the cards back. - 4.
+Youth will choose one resource to create a resource card for.
+These cards will be needed in Session 5.
+Make sure they pick resources from the "Water" flip chart paper, and include them in Session 5 instead of pre-made cards.

-- 1. Ask youth the question below.
-They can discuss with the person next to them. - a.
+Ask youth the question below.
+They can discuss with the person next to them.

+a.
 What did you learn about resources in YOUR community?

-- 1. Congratulations, we have completed Session 4 of Y-Adapt! - 2.
+- 1. Start the session closing like it is written in the standard guide: "We have seen how important people, places and things (resources) are connected in a community system.
+Changes in one can cause changes in the other." - 2.
+Now you can use one of the following examples, which emphasise the role of water: If there is a drought and not enough water for the garden, imagine that not only the plants in the garden (ecosystem) are impacted, but also livestock and people may have less food to eat (livelihood, health).
+If a well gets damaged or dries out, people may not be able to get enough water, which can impact their health (people).
+They might also need to walk to another well, which might take more time and could hamper their jobs or school attendance.
+This may have different consequences for different groups based on their age, gender, abilities, etc. - 3.
+Then finish the session closing like in the standard guide: "These connections are also important when you design your adaptation plan...." - 4.
+Congratulations, we have completed Session 4 of Y-Adapt! - 5.
 We have seen how important people, places and things (resources) are connected in a community system.
 Changes in one can cause changes in the other.
 For example: if a garden is flooded, vegetables (nature) may be destroyed meaning people have less food, or if people depend on the plants to sell then livelihoods are impacted.
-If the flood also impacts other ways of getting food such as livestock (nature), access to markets (structures) and jobs (livelihoods), this can be a big problem. - 3.
+If the flood also impacts other ways of getting food such as livestock (nature), access to markets (structures) and jobs (livelihoods), this can be a big problem. - 6.
 These connections are also important when you design your adaptation plan to deal with the impacts of extreme weather in your community.
-It is important to think about how one action will influence different people, places and things (resources) in your community system. - 4.
+It is important to think about how one action will influence different people, places and things (resources) in your community system. - 7.
 In our next session, we'll play a game with your resource cards.
 In the game, you'll think about how your resources are vulnerable to extreme weather and hazards in your community and how you can act to reduce the impacts.
 Let's see if you're ready to deal with the hazards!